ColinWttt/bevy_gameplay_effects/README.md

 I thought this approach would be cheaper than using some Box\<dyn T\> though it is more limited, but probably flexible enough.

 # Stacking
 The StatEffectsPlugin requires a StackingBehavior resource to initialize, although you can use ::default() if you don't want any stacking.
+This is just a hashmap from effect TypeId to a stacking policy

 There are several stacking policies supported by StackingPolicy.
-Currently stacking is only linear.
+Currently stacking is only linear, .i.e. each effect will have the same magnitude.
+You can get around this by defining different stats with the same underlying TypeId, but right now I don't have support for dynamic scaling of magnitudes based on the number of stacked effects.

 - NoStacking
 - NoStackingResetTimer
 - MultipleEffects(n) <- here n is the max number of effects you can stack